 Kyrylo Budanov, Ukraine’s head of military intelligence, said that the first group of 2,600 troops will be deployed in Russia’s Kursk Oblast.
 This is where Ukraine began its cross-border incision last August and still controls significant territory.

-According to the Kiel Institute for the Economy, which tracks international aid for Ukraine (IfW Kiel), Germany and the Netherlands allocated 15 billion euro ($16.2 billion) and 6.9 billion euros ($6.9billion), respectively.
+According to the Kiel Institute for the World Economy, which tracks international aid for Ukraine (IfW Kiel), Germany and the Netherlands allocated 15 billion euro ($16.2 billion) and 6.9 billion euros ($6.9billion), respectively.

 The European Council reiterated that it would adhere to the “security and defense policy” of “certain member countries” regarding the use generated from the frozen assets.
 It added that it would continue to address “all relevant legal and financial issues.”